YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Photo based card showing facial surface risk points before beard transplant surgery

-The most artificial beard transplants usually fail in the border and direction.
+The most artificial beard transplants fail at the border and direction.
 A straight cheek line, rounded upper beard edge, dense block under the lower lip, or identical spacing can look like makeup, tattooing, or a pattern rather than natural facial hair.

 Natural beard hair does not grow like a flat carpet.
 The angle changes across the cheek, jaw, chin, and mustache area.
 The density also changes.
 Some areas should remain softer.
 A beard that is too perfectly outlined can look more surgical than masculine.